 Final Verdict.

-If the developers remove the dialogue that makes light of rape and stops presenting a rapist as a “loveable rogue”, I will change my review to recommend Chernobylite, however in respect for the millions of women and men who experience rape and sexual assault each year worldwide, I will not be recommending it at this time.
+If the developers remove the dialogue that trivializes sexual assault and stop presenting a rapist as a “loveable rogue,” I will change my recommendation.
+Until then, in respect for the millions of people who experience sexual violence worldwide, I cannot recommend it at this time.

-For those who wish to play Chernobylite and wish to do so without the character of Mikhail joining your party, it’s possible to kick him from your party permanently or avoid recruiting him at all.
+For those who wish to play Chernobylite without Mikhail, it is possible to kick him from the party permanently or avoid recruiting him entirely.

 Richard Robins